SocaDB/Celo/README.md

 What is Celo ?
 ===========

-Celo is an event loop (as e.g. libevent, libev, ...).
-It is an interface to syscall like epoll (if linux) to execute callbacks for new data on (or availability of) sockets, timeouts, signals (SIGxxx), ...
+Celo is an event loop (as for example libevent).
+It is basically an interface to syscalls like epoll, timerfd, ... to execute callbacks for sockets, timers, signals and so on.

-It may be used as a main loop for a server (maybe the main usage), a GUI, ...
+It may be used as a main loop for a server (maybe the main usage), a GUI, etc...

-Currently, it supports
+Currently, it basically supports
-* raw sockets (you are informed of changes and you decide how to read, write, ...),
+* raw sockets (you are informed of changes and you decide how to make the interactions),
 * periodic (cancelable) timers,
 * signals.

-Optionnally you can find classes to help for
+Optionnally you can find classes to help manage
-* asynchronous reads and writes (with optional filtering),
+* asynchronous buffered IO (with zero-copy file transmission) with optional filtering,
 * SSL (via OpenSSL) e.g. for https,
 * pools of (restartable and cancelable) one shot timers
 * HTTP (fast) parsing (thanks to [SIPE|...]), different kind of HTTP servers, ...